ryanchynoweth44/DataPipelinesUsingContainers/README.md

 1. Run docker image

 ## Blog
+Check out the [blog](./blog/ContainersAndDataPipelines.md) about why python and containers are a great way to implement the data extraction for you data pipelines!

 ## Walkthrough
 Please complete the following in order for an end to end implementation:
+1. Create Helper Library
+1. Create Data extractor
+1. Create PyTests
+1. Set up CI/CD Pipelines in [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)

 ## Conclusion